Gleyber Torres Player Props: Yankees vs. Astros

 Gleyber Torres At The Plate

-- Torres leads New York in slugging percentage (.428) and total hits (108) this season.
+- Torres leads New York with 110 hits and an OBP of .329, plus a team-best slugging percentage of .437.

-- Torres will look to extend his four-game hitting streak.
-He's batting .368 during his last games.
+- Torres is batting .500 with one homer during his last games and is riding a five-game hitting streak.

-- Torres has an RBI in 29 of 108 games this year, with multiple RBI in 14 of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 27.5% of his games this year, Torres has tallied at least one RBI.
+In 14 of those games (12.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.